oevkaya/18StatColloqTalk/README.md

 Simple repo for the MIORPA one hour webinar on data visualization.
 Please see the related documents under each folder.
 You can see a list of readings with some slides on R and Python here

-Main file for R: https://github.com/oevkaya/MIORPA-DataViz-August-2025/DataViz-R/DataViz-R-MIORPA.html
+Main file for R: See the .Rmd and .html file under the related folder

-Main file for Python: https://github.com/oevkaya/MIORPA-DataViz-August-2025/DataViz-Py/Introduction2DataViz-MIORPA.html
+Main file for Python: See the .ipynb and .html file under the related folder

 ## Suggested readings for data viz with R